Audio accessories like cables and speaker wire are some of the most overpriced and hyped things you can buy.

 For best results, do not coil up excess lengths of speaker wire.
 Keep the free wire straight & curved instead.
 Coiled wire can act as an inductor and potentially affect the sound in some cases.
 (An inductor is a coil of wire that builds magnetic fields)

-There are some cases where using wire the wrong way (or using the wrong kind of wire) lead to bad sound quality:
+There are some cases where using wire the wrong way (or using the wrong kind type) leads to bad performance:

 - Using non-standard wire or cable as speaker wire